antoine3000/dok-antoine/content/2020-05-13-molding-casting/2020-05-14-multiple-oloids/_index.md

 ![](mold-freecad.png)

+The main idea is to model the wax block according to its actual dimensions `88mm * 36mm * 146mm`, make a pocket to host half of the desired object, add guides and pouring holes.

+Then, because my oloid is symmetrical and because it fits into the wax block, I could duplicate what I did to make both sides of the mold at the same time.
+If the wax block had been smaller, I would have milled once and made two molds with the same wax block.

 ## Guides

 I added guides to the model so that I could easily close the two sides together, making sure they are in the perfect position.

 ![](mold-detail-1.png)